CumulusNetworks/nutanix-demo/README.md

 ![Power On VM](./ravello_images/vlan_create.gif "Power on VM")<br />

 Back in the "VM Table" view, select the VM, then click "Power On" below the table.
-When the VM is powered, AHV will notify the Cumulus Linux switches that a VM in VLAN 10 now exists and Cumulus HCS will create VLAN10 on the appropiate interfaces.
+When the VM is powered, AHV will notify the Cumulus Linux switches that a VM in VLAN 10 now exists and Cumulus HCS will create VLAN10 on the appropriate interfaces.
 You can view this change on either `leaf01` or `leaf02` with the command `net show bridge vlan`

-_Tip:_ You can use the commnad `watch -n1 net show bridge vlan` to automatically run the command on repeat and watch the VLAN being created in real time.
+*_Tip:_* You can use the command `watch -n1 net show bridge vlan` to automatically run the command on repeat and watch the VLAN being created in real time.
 Use `ctrl + c` to exit out of the `watch` command.

+### Migrate a VM
 ![Migrating a VM](./ravello_images/vm_migrate.gif "Migrating a VM")<br />

 Next, we can migrate a VM to another Nutanix node and see the VLANs automatically update on the Cumulus Linux switches.
 Again, in the "VM Table" view, select the VM and click "Migrate" from the bar below the table.
 This will bring up a list of Nutanix hosts in the cluster.
 Select another host and the Nutanix AHV hypervisor will migrate the VM.

-_Note:_ Nutanix automatically determines where to deploy the VM the first time the VM is created.
+*_Note:_* Nutanix automatically determines where to deploy the VM the first time the VM is created.
 When selecting a host to migrate to, select a host that is not currently running the VM.
 You can look at the `net show bridge vlan` output to easily see which Nutanix node is currently hosting the VM.

 | Bond Interface | Nutanix IP  |
 | ---------------|------------:|